dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SPLIT_DIAGNOSTIC_2025_01_19.md

-# Split Operation Diagnostic Enhancement - 2025-01-19
+ï»¿# Split Operation Diagnostic Enhancement - 2025-10-19

 ## Summary
 Added comprehensive debug logging to the Split operation in `ProcedureExecutor.cs` to diagnose why separators like `&pinfo=` and `&pname=` are not matching the URL content.